 - offset cuts in central government funding

-- Landscape proposals - this plan shows what planting has been agreed for the site, to help screen the development and protect wildlife habitats.
+This plan shows what planting was agreed for the site, aimed at helping screen the development and protect wildlife habitats.

 - Cabinet report - 19 September 2013.